Caroline L. Schauer, Ph.D.

 Margaret C. Burns Professor, Materials Science and Engineering Department

 Reva Street, Ph.D.

 Assistant Research Professor, Materials Science and Engineering Department

-Emily Herbert is a Materials Science and Engineering third year PhD student.
+Emily Herbert is a Materials Science and Engineering fourth year PhD student.
 Her research project includes studying industrial food waste and incorporating it into natural polymers using traditional processing techniques.

-Karli Akin is a fourth-year student in Materials Science and Engineering.
+Karli Akin is a fifth year student in Materials Science and Engineering.
 She is primarily interested in processing biopolymers.
 Since joining the lab in 2021, she has been working on touchspinning natural polymers into nanofibers.

-Alessandra is a first year BS student in Materials Science and Engineering.
-She joined the NPP lab in 2021 and is passionate about the wide applications of nanofibers and creating sustainable products through polymer engineering.
+Alessandra is a second year BS student in Materials Science and Engineering.
+She joined the NMPP lab in 2021 as a STAR Scholar and is passionate about the wide applications of nanofibers and creating sustainable products through polymer engineering.

-Emma Rea is a third year BS/MS student studying chemical engineering.
+Emma Rea is a fourth year BS/MS student studying chemical engineering.
 Since joining the lab in 2021, she has been primarily working on touchspinning synthetic polymers.
 She is currently researching touchspinning antibacterial nanofibers.